-The following Corporation Tax guidance note by Tolley in association with Martin Wilson, the Capital Allowances Partnership Limited provides comprehensive and up to date tax information covering:
+The following Owner-Managed Businesses guidance note Produced by Tolley in association with Martin Wilson and Steven Bone provides comprehensive and up to date tax information covering:

-However, the definition of fixtures is much wider than the large and expensive assets shown above, and can include, for example, individually small items such as signs, door furniture and carpets.
+However, the definition of fixtures is much wider than the list shown above and can include, for example, individually small items such as signs and door furniture.
 Consequently, it is practically inconceivable that a building will not contain assets on which capital allowances could potentially be claimed.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.